-What Upton and Burgess do both have is an awesome mentor-mentoree role with senior desk sergeant Trudy Platt.
-Platt is the best, and even in a supporting role she brings a lot to the show.
+What Upton and Burgess do have is an awesome mentor-mentoree role with senior desk sergeant Trudy Platt.
+Platt is the best; even in a supporting role, she brings a lot to the show.

 And while the female leads may not have much to do with each other, they certainly get some meaty storylines on their own.
-I loved Burgess and Ruzek's platonic family pairing to raise Burgess' adopted daughter, though it's also nice seeing them get back together (hopefully for good this time).
+I loved Burgess and Ruzek's platonic family pairing to raise Burgess' adopted daughter (though it's also nice seeing them get back together—hopefully for good this time).
 Burgess has also been dealing with PTSD in response to her kidnapping/shooting last season, and she has a great friendship with Atwater.
 More scenes with them, please.
 Upton's storyline got a bit hijacked by her relationship with Halstead.
-Still, she's had a number of standout solo episodes, like rescuing a guy from the Chicago River who turns out to be a criminal, and her relentless pursuit of a serial killer.
+Still, she's had a number of standout solo episodes, like her relentless pursuit of a serial killer, or rescuing a guy from the Chicago River who turns out to be a criminal.

 All in all, they make for an impressive crime-fighting duo.

 - Princess Power: